typedops/funops/src/main/tut/2015-11-05-extending-syntax.md

 case class Nowt[A]() extends Maybe[A]
 ```

-Now we just have to define the `toMaybe[A]` decorator.
+Now we just have to define the `fromMaybe[A]` decorator.
 We can do this in the
 companion object:

 ```tut